awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 | household\_0 | \[30, 40, 35\] | \[2, 2, 3\] |
 | household\_1 | \[45, 55\] | \[3, 4\] |

-Each entry in the time series sequence is ordered by the time stamp corresponding\.
+Each entry in the time series sequence is ordered by the corresponding time stamp\.
 The first element of the sequence corresponds to the first time stamp of the series\.
-For `household_0`, `30` is the first value of the Electricity Usage Series\.
+For `household_0`, `30` is the first value of the **Electricity Usage Series**\.
 The value of `30` corresponds to the first time stamp of `1/1/2020`\.

 You can include the starting time stamp and ending time stamp\.
 The following table shows an example of how that appears\.